-Strategizing your sales during Medicare lock-in is a surefire way to carry your business through the health insurance doldrums.
+Strategizing your sales during Medicare’s lock-in period is a surefire way to carry your business through the health insurance doldrums.

 It’s what can set your business apart from a seasonally profitable to an annually profitable endeavor.
-But how do you continue to grow outside of AEP?
-You get contracted for a Special Needs Plan.
+But what’s one way to grow outside of AEP?
+Contract for a Medicare Special Needs Plan!

-Special Needs Plans (SNPs) function like a Medicare Advantage HMO or PPO plan, but are specialized even more to their members’ needs.
+Medicare Advantage Special Needs Plans (SNPs) are types of Medicare Advantage (MA) coordinated care plans (CCPs) designed to provide care to Medicare-eligible individuals with specialized needs.
 For this reason, enrollment is limited to people with certain diseases or characteristics.

-How do you continue to grow outside of AEP?
-You get contracted for a Special Needs Plan.
+What’s one way to grow outside of AEP?
+Contract for a Special Needs Plan.

 Special Needs Plans are private plans that, by law, must cover all medically necessary and preventative services that would be covered under Original Medicare.
 It must also provide prescription drug coverage that would normally be covered under Part D.